 Knowing the differences between these three behaviors helps leaders gain influence.
 Speaking with passion, decisiveness, confidence, clarity, and determination are all ways to inspire, motivate, and guide people in a way that creates followers.
 Leading in this manner also builds a team culture where people convey their needs and expectations confidently, honestly, and transparently without becoming hostile.

-With these advantages of assertive communication in mind, it’s easy to see why it’s a leadership trait executives, directors, managers, and team members should learn how to develop.
+With these advantages of assertive behavior and communication in mind, it’s easy to see why it’s a leadership trait executives, directors, managers, and team members should learn how to develop.
 In this article, find out more about what assertive communication is, why it matters, how it differs from other communication styles, and the top ways to start practicing it.

 What is Assertive Communication?

 Assertive communication is a way of exchanging information, ideas, and feelings in a manner that is straightforward and self-assured.
 This is done without being selfish, rude, or inflammatory.
 When people use assertive communication skills to be more clear and direct, it decreases the likelihood of miscommunication, misunderstandings, misdirection, and mistakes.

 Practicing assertiveness skills creates a culture of accountability and a workplace environment where people treat one another with mutual respect.
 This is because a core part of assertive communication is setting boundaries and establishing expectations with one another.
 Under this communication style, instead of complaining or nagging, those with assertive communication skills training seek solutions.
 This keeps problems from festering, while also doing what is necessary to maintain strong interpersonal relationships.